lakmal-ya/ac-test/README.md

 removing any lines in the original code.

 > **Warning**\
-> You may not ask someone for help or refer any forks of this repository.
+> You may not refer any other forks or pull-requests of this repository.

 > **Note**\
 > Expected time required: 20-60 min\